 The Company and Cochlear Limited, or Cochlear, have entered into a collaboration agreement, dated November 2018, under which they agreed to collaborate to further develop and progress commercialization of implantable treatments for sleep disordered breathing conditions.
 A new Statement of Work was entered into on June 8, 2020.
 Under this agreement, Cochlear is working with the Company in developing and enhancing the next generation implantable stimulator.
-This collaboration agreement lead to financial impact of € 2.1 million for the year ended December 31, 2021, compared to €1.3 million for the year ended December 31, 2020.
+This collaboration agreement lead to financial impact of &2.0 million for the year ended December 31, 2022, compared to &2.1 million for the year ended December 31, 2021.

-36.3.
+32.3.
 Transactions with related parties

-The following is a description of related party transactions we have entered into since January 1, 2021 with any members of our board of directors or executive officers or the holders of more than 3% of our share capital.
+The following is a description of related party transactions we have entered into with any members of our board of directors or executive officers or the holders of more than 3% of our share capital.